Art

 Icon of a woman in a wheelchair holding up her fist on red and yellow fabric.

-This piece is an homage to African Americans and disabled people in 2020 celebrating the protests but who were also adversely affected during the pandemic.
+This piece is an homage to Black Americans and disabled people in 2020 celebrating the protests but who were also adversely affected during the pandemic.
 This piece was part of a show – Art of Resilience: Celebrating Creativity in Mental Health, Wellness and Recovery in Randolph, VT.

 Two ravens on blue, white and orange fabric.